Consip

-Consip S.p.A. is a joint-stock company, set up in 1997, held by the Italian Ministry of economy and finance (MEF), which is the sole shareholder.
-The company operates in keeping with the MEF’s strategic goals, working exclusively to serve the Public Administration sector.
+Consip is an Italian state-owned company that provides frameworks and consultation for the procurement of public goods and services.
+It was set up as a joint-stock company in 1997 and is owned by Italy's Ministry of Economy and Finance (MEF), which is the sole shareholder.
+The company operates in keeping with the MEF's strategic goals, working exclusively to serve the public administration.

-Consip is a member of the Procurement G6, an informal group leading the use of framework agreements and e-procurement instruments in public procurement.

-Corporate profile

 Consip’s mission is to make the use of public resources more efficient and transparent, by providing tools and skills to public administration.
 The goal is to allow them to perform public purchases and at the same time stimulate a competitive participation of enterprises to public tenders.

+Consip is a member of the Procurement G6, an informal group leading the use of framework agreements and e-procurement instruments in public procurement.
 Consip obtained the ISO 9001:2008 quality certification for the “design, implementation and launching of framework contracts and e-marketplaces for the procurement of public Goods and Services, in its role as a central purchasing body”.